upsetjs/upsetjs/README.md

 ### PowerBI

-A [PowerBI Custom Visual](https://powerbi.microsoft.com/en-us/developers/custom-visualization/?cdn=disable) is located at [upsetjs_jupyter_widget](https://github.com/upsetjs/upsetjs_jupyter_widget).
+A [PowerBI Custom Visual](https://powerbi.microsoft.com/en-us/developers/custom-visualization/?cdn=disable) is also available.

-Download the latest package from [https://github.com/upsetjs/upsetjs_powerbi_visuals/releases/latest/download/upsetjs.pbiviz](https://github.com/upsetjs/upsetjs_powerbi_visuals/releases/latest/download/upsetjs.pbiviz) and install into your PowerBI environment.

 ![UpSet.js Report](https://user-images.githubusercontent.com/4129778/80864985-9b771380-8c86-11ea-809c-a4473b32ed3b.png)

 ### Tableau

-A [Tableau](https://tableau.com) extension is located at [upsetjs_tableau_extension](https://github.com/upsetjs/upsetjs_tableau_extension).
+A [Tableau](https://tableau.com) extension is also available.

 1. Download the extension description file at [upsetjs.trex](https://upset.js.org/integrations/tableau/upsetjs.trex)
 1. Create a new dashboard and show at least one sheet in the dashboard